David Beresford

 David Beresford (born 11 November 1976) is an English former footballer.
 A midfielder, he made 236 league appearances in a 12-year career in the Football League.
 He also won 14 caps for the England under-16s and under-18s.

-He began his career at Oldham Athletic, making 64 league appearances between 1994 and 1997, also playing briefly for Swansea City on a loan spell in 1995.
+Beresford began his career at Oldham Athletic, making 64 league appearances between 1994 and 1997, also playing briefly for Swansea City on a loan spell in 1995.
 He transferred to Huddersfield Town for a £350,000 fee in March but was riddled with injuries which were poorly dealt with at Galpharm Stadium.
 He enjoyed short loan spells at Preston North End and Port Vale before joining Hull City on a free transfer in June 2001.
 He switched to Plymouth Argyle in July 2002.
 Loaned out to Macclesfield Town in October 2003, he was allowed to join Tranmere Rovers the following month.
 He signed with Macclesfield Town in July 2005 before retiring the following year.

 Club career

-Beresford began his career with Oldham Athletic, being named as a squad member at Boundary Park in 1993–94, just as the club suffered relegation out of the Premier League, in the last season in the reign of Joe Royle.
+Beresford began his career with Oldham Athletic after graduating at the Lilleshall National School of Football Excellence.
+He made his debut at Boundary Park in 1993–94 at the age of 17, just as the club suffered relegation out of the Premier League, in the last season in the reign of Joe Royle.
 They finished 14th in the First Division in 1994–95 under new boss Graeme Sharp, before finishing 18th in 1995–96.
 He was loaned out to Swansea City in 1995 and made six appearances for the struggling Second Division side.
 Beresford made 38 appearances in 1996–97, as the "Latics" suffered relegation.
 New manager Neil Warnock sold Beresford to Brian Horton's Huddersfield Town for a £350,000 fee in March 1997.

 He featured six times in the remainder of 1996–97, as the "Terriers" retained their First Division status by holding on to 20th place.
 He played just nine times in 1997–98, falling completely out of the first-team picture after new boss Peter Jackson arrived at the Galpharm Stadium in October.
 He scored twice in 23 games in 1998–99 but became frozen out of the first-team picture completely with the arrival of Steve Bruce in 1999–2000.
 He was loaned out to Preston North End but only made two starts for the "Lambs", who went on to win the Second Division title under David Moyes.
 He still could not get a run in the Huddersfield team in 2000–01, despite the arrival of Lou Macari in October.
 He was loaned out to Port Vale for four weeks on 15 September, in a move that reunited him with former boss Brian Horton, but could only make four goalless Second Division appearances for the "Valiants".